 - Last but not least: High fun factor!
 It makes it easy to mix colours and create something.
 There is something meditative and relaxing about it, so ideal to switch off after work or at the weekend and be creative.

-Introduction to Acrylic Pouring – How to acrylic pour?
+Acrylic Pouring Basics – How to acrylic pour?

 Acrylic Pouring FAQ: The most important terms explained